ChicoState/ux-dawdle/phaseIII/README.md

 <!--!!!
 Considerations and/or limitations to the methods you chose and the findings/conclusions drawn from them.
 In other words, give warnings if there are limitations to your research such as not being able to find enough users of a particular demographic, the methods not being able to expose certain information, assumptions you made, etc. !!! -->

-During this study, we were limited on our user base, given we could only get users that were part of our class and didn't have control over screening a userbase that would reflect our desired demographic.
-Given that the students are all part of a UX team, they are more likely to be familiar with standard in the field and not entirely representative of the average user.
+During this study, we were limited in our user base, given we could only get users who were part of our class and didn't have control over screening a user base that would reflect our desired demographic.
+Given that the students are all part of a UX team, they are more likely to be familiar with standards in the field and not entirely representative of the average user.
 If the test pool were made up of music undergrads, then perhaps we would have gotten more meaningful feedback to take back to our SE team.
-Because with our test pool we were limited to people who used DAWs as part of a hobby, and not their career.
+Because with our test pool, we were limited to people who used DAWs as part of a hobby, and not their career.